AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## How do I enable the kdump service on an instance that uses a Red Hat 8.1 image?

 By default, the kdump service is disabled in Red Hat 8.1 v1 images.
-To enable the kdump service, run the following command:
+To enable the kdump service, run the following commands:

 ```
 systemctl enable kdump